 At least 10 minutes.
 Try to make time for this practice at least once per week.

 Find a quiet place where you can talk with a conversation partner without interruption or distraction.
 Invite this person to share what’s on their mind.
 As they do so, try to follow the steps below.
 You don’t need to cover every step, but the more you do cover, the more effective this practice is likely to be.

 Weger, H., Castle Bell, G., Minei, E. M., & Robinson, M. C. (2014).
 The relative effectiveness of active listening in initial interactions.
 International Journal of Listening, 28(1), 13-31.

 Participants had brief conversations (about their biggest disappointment with their university) with someone trained to engage in active listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
 Participants who received active listening reported feeling more understood at the end of the conversation.

 Active listening helps listeners better understand others’ perspectives and helps speakers feel more understood and less threatened.
 This technique can prevent miscommunication and spare hurt feelings on both sides.
 By improving communication and preventing arguments from escalating, active listening can make relationships more enduring and satisfying.
-Practicing active listening with someone close to you can also help you listen better when interacting with other people in your life, such as students, co-workers, or roommates.
+Practicing active listening with someone close to you can also help you listen better when interacting with other people in your life, such as friends or co-workers.

 Instructions adapted from: Markman, H., Stanley, S., & Blumberg, S.L.
 (1994).
 Fighting for your marriage.
 San Francisco: Jossey-Bass Publishers.